matteodallolmo/AuctionSystem/TechSpec.md

 - Auction
   - Variables:
       - Double: buyNowPrice
-      - Pair<String, Integer>: highestBid (the string is the username of the highest bid and the Integer is the amount)
       - String: description
       - String: picture
       - Double: closingTimer (the amt of time left in the auction)